IncQueryLabs/incquery-suite-bridge-autosar-uml-action/readme.md

 [![IncQuery AUTOSAR-UML Bridge Example](https://github.com/IncQueryLabs/incquery-suite-bridge-autosar-uml-action/actions/workflows/AutosarUmlActionExample.yml/badge.svg)](https://github.com/IncQueryLabs/incquery-suite-bridge-autosar-uml-action/actions/workflows/AutosarUmlActionExample.yml)

 This repository contains a GitHub Action for deploying and running the IncQuery AUTOSAR-UML Bridge.
+ The action works by donwloading and installing the IncQuery AUTOSAR-UML Bridge, but only if it's not already present on the runner.
+Also, the installer is cached, to speed subsequent runs up.

 The repository also contains a workflow example demonstrating how to use the action.

 ## What does the workflow do?

-Firslty, using the provided action, the workflow downloads and installs **IncQuery AUTOSAR-UML Bridge** (unless already installed on the GitHub Runner), then executes a transformation on an input AUTSOAR model, adding corresponding elements to the specified Enterprise Architect model.
+Firslty, using the provided action, the workflow executes a transformation on an input AUTOSAR model, adding corresponding elements to the specified Enterprise Architect model.
  Then, should this result in a change in the Enterprise Architect model, the result is pushed back onto the triggering branch.